HL7/fhir-mCODE-ig/fsh/ig-data/input/pagecontent/2_examples.md

 #### Patient description

 Patient M is a 55 year old non-Hispanic white female with a past medical history significant for depression, a 20-pack-year history of smoking (current smoker), anxiety, and hypertension.
-Her family history was significant for a maternal aunt with ovarian cancer at age 69, a sister with breast cancer at age 64, and a paternal uncle with a history of pancreatic cancer.
+Her family history was significant for a maternal aunt with ovarian cancer at age 69, a sister with breast cancer at age 64, and deceased paternal uncle due to pancreatic cancer.

 She presented for routine screening mammography in March 2018.
 Performance status was ECOG 0.
 An abnormality was detected, followed by ultrasound-guided biopsy which revealed a Grade 2 invasive ductal adenocarcinoma, ER positive, PR negative, HER2 negative.
 Pre-operative workup revealed no other disease in either breast.
 Genetic counseling ordered a [7 gene panel](https://www.invitae.com/en/physician/tests/50001/), which revealed a [pathogenic variant in PALB2 (`c.3549C>A`)](https://www.ncbi.nlm.nih.gov/clinvar/variation/128144/).